|

 (the Mayor of Crewe and Nantwich, Cllr Maurice Jones), Nantwich's senior

-Royalist soldier, Colonell Generall (Retired), Andy Gillitt, commented: "That's
+Royalist soldier, Colonell Generall (Retired), Andrew Gillitt, commented:

-my regiment".
-"Why don't you step a little closer and I'll take your photo with
+"Why don't you step a little closer and I'll take your

 them," I suggested.